 Before pushing our model into production, we might first want to investigate whether the model performs identically across different subpopulations.

 If the model is better at predicting outcomes for one group over another, it can lead to biased outcomes and unintended consequences when it is put into production.

 We can use subpopulation analysis to check the fairness of a model across various subgroups of interest.

 A Dataiku prediction model report includes a tab for Subpopulation analysis.
 In the same way we would do for a partial dependence plot, we need to choose one variable to compute the analysis.

 Both categorical and numeric variables can be used to define subpopulations.
 After selecting a variable, in the first column, we find all of the unique values or modalities in the dataset.
 The table makes it easy to compare the overall performance of the model to the performance for each subgroup, across various metrics.
 We can always add more metrics to the default list.

 If we had chosen a numeric variable instead of a categorical one, we would find the distribution divided into bins.
 The blue bars represent the percentage of values belonging to that category.

-For the two largest subgroups in this case, common metrics like ROC AUC, accuracy, precision, and recall appear to be quite close.
+In our use case, common metrics like ROC AUC, accuracy, precision, and recall appear to be quite close for the largest subgroups.
 There is no magic button, however, that can reveal whether or not our model is “fair”.
-It is ultimately up to us to decide what degree of difference between subgroups are meaningful for our use case and how we want to address those differences.
+It is ultimately up to us to decide what degree of difference between subgroups is meaningful for our use case and how we want to address those differences.